CaseyRo/casey.berlin/posts/work/empathic interviews.md

 **Some questions I like to ask:**

 1. I hate suprises.
 What is something you can imagine trhat could go wrong right now, so that I'm not surprised when that happens?
 (Simon Sinek)
+2. What drives you absolutely mad?
-2. You are stranded on an island by your own and you can only pick three people to join you there.
+3. You are stranded on an island by your own and you can only pick three people to join you there.
 Who would it be?